-The balance of knowledge, understanding and skills present in all the key stage 4 Humanities specifications will ensure that no matter which courses you choose, you will be gaining qualifications that will be respected whatever direction you decide to take in the future.
-They provide an excellent springboard for the even wider variety of successful Humanities A Levels on offer at Highlands.
+The balance of knowledge, understanding and skills present in all the key stage 4 humanities specifications will ensure that no matter which courses you choose, you will be gaining qualifications that will be respected whatever direction you decide to take in the future.
+These subjects provide an excellent springboard for the even wider variety of successful humanities A Levels on offer at Highlands.

-Business Studies BTEC, Economics, Geography and History help to give us an understanding of the world around us, how it has developed, how it may develop in the future, the people who live and work in it and the impact they have or can have on a local, national or global level.
+Enterprise, economics, geography and history help to give us an understanding of the world around us, how it has developed, how it may develop in the future, the people who live and work in it and the impact they have or can have on a local, national or global level.
 Having to think about current social, economic and moral issues helps you to weigh up evidence, consider different perspectives and reach your own judgement.